 Now that we have covered the general story of Age of Sigmar, along with the various factions and what motivates them, you should have a pretty solid grasp on Age of Sigmar’s lore from a beginner’s perspective!

 If you want to delve deeper into Age of Sigmar’s lore, here are a few starting points for you!

 - The Core Book: the Core Book is about 319 pages long and about 219 pages of that is lore!
 Not only does the core book have all the rules needed to play the game, but it has got tons of lore and story in it that I couldn’t cram in here.
 Not to mention all the beautiful artwork.

 - Your favourite faction’s battletome!: every battletome goes into the history, motivations and lore of its faction way more than I could ever hope to in a summary article like this.

 - The Black Library novels: there are tons of books and other forms of fiction available for you to explore.
 I would personally recommend either “Soul Wars” by Joshua Reynolds, as it is a great starting that picks up around where we left off our history lesson, or “Realmslayer”, an audio drama featuring the popular character of Gotrek Gurnisson.
 Gotrek is a character from the world that was who is thrown into the thick of Age of Sigmar, and has pretty much no idea on what’s going on as he explores the world for the first time.
 It’s a great starting point as you will be learning about the Age of Sigmar world right along with Gotrek!

 - Youtube Channels for AoS lore There are many Youtube channels that go in-depth on Age of Sigmar’s lore in interesting and engaging ways.
 I personally recommend 2+ Tough.

 More so then anything, I hope you had fun reading this article and walked away more interested in Age of Sigmar.

-Welcome to the hobby!
+Welcome to the realm of Age of Sigmar!